trumant/gemara/README.md

 ### Layer 4: Evaluation

 Activities in the Evaluation layer provide inspection of code, configurations, and deployments.
+Those elements are part of the _software development lifecycle_ which is not represented in this model.

 Evaluation activities may be built based on outputs from Layers 2 or 3.
 While automated assessments are often developed by vendors or industry groups, proper evaluation should also be able to ingest organizational policies to custom-tailor the assessment to the needs of the compliance program.

+#### Layer 4 Schema

+The SCI [Layer 4 Schema)(./schemas/layer-4.cue) provides methods for expressing Layer 4 evaluation results in a machine readable format.

+The schema allows evaluations to be mapped to Layer 2 controls by their unique identifiers.

+The SCI go module provides Layer 2 support for writing assessments that can write results in this schema.

 ### Layer 5: Enforcement